IBM-Bluemix-Docs/mass-data-migration/user-instructions.md

   	  1. Remove the CAT6A cable from the case lid and connect it to the Eth3 (10 GbE-B) port shown in the picture.
       ![Ports of the MDMS device](/images/MDMSNewEth1and3.png)

-      2. Connect the provided CAT6A to SFP+ adapter and connect to your 10 Gb switch.
+      2. Connect the provided CAT6A to SFP+ adapter and connect to your 10-Gb switch.
       3. If the IP address that is configured for Eth3 can be reached in the browser through `HTTPS://'Your-Eth3-IPAddress'`, continue to the next step.
 Otherwise, connect the Eth1 (1 GbE-B) port.<br/>

          If you need to alter any IP settings for Eth3 or Eth1, see the [Configuring IP addresses](#configuring-ip-addresses) section.